OWASP/owasp-mastg/Document/0x05i-Testing-Code-Quality-and-Build-Settings.md

 ## Checking for Weaknesses in Third Party Libraries (MSTG-CODE-5)

-### Overview

-Android apps often make use of third party libraries.
-These third party libraries accelerate development as the developer has to write less code in order to solve a problem.
-There are two categories of libraries:

-- Libraries that are not (or should not) be packed within the actual production application, such as `Mockito` used for testing and libraries like `JavaAssist` used to compile certain other libraries.
-- Libraries that are packed within the actual production application, such as `Okhttp3`.

-These libraries can lead to unwanted side-effects:

-- A library can contain a vulnerability, which will make the application vulnerable.
-A good example are the versions of `OKHTTP` prior to 2.7.5 in which TLS chain pollution was possible to bypass SSL pinning.
-- A library can no longer be maintained or hardly be used, which is why no vulnerabilities are reported and/or fixed.
-This can lead to having bad and/or vulnerable code in your application through the library.
-- A library can use a license, such as LGPL2.1, which requires the application author to provide access to the source code for those who use the application and request insight in its sources.
-In fact the application should then be allowed to be redistributed with modifications to its sourcecode.
-This can endanger the intellectual property (IP) of the application.

-Please note that this issue can hold on multiple levels: When you use webviews with JavaScript running in the webview, the JavaScript libraries can have these issues as well.
-The same holds for plugins/libraries for Cordova, React-native and Xamarin apps.

 ### Static Analysis

-#### Detecting vulnerabilities of third party libraries

 Detecting vulnerabilities in third party dependencies can be done by means of the OWASP Dependency checker.
 This is best done by using a gradle plugin, such as [`dependency-check-gradle`](https://github.com/jeremylong/dependency-check-gradle "dependency-check-gradle").
 In order to use the plugin, the following steps need to be applied: